NEWS

 BCSO spokesperson Jayme Gonzales said “due to privacy laws, BCSO will not release medical details or speculate about his state of mind.”

-At about 11:10 a.m.
+At about 10 a.m.
 Feb.
-27, a repairman was talking with McCasland at his house when McCasland Wilkerson went out, Gonzales said in the release.
-Less than an hour later, she returned home and McCasland was not there.
+27, a repairman was talking with McCasland at his house.
+Seventy minutes later, McCasland Wilkerson went out, Gonzales said in the release.
+At about 12:04 p.m., she returned and McCasland was not there.
 He had left without his phone, glasses and “wearable devices.”
 She called friends and family before reporting him missing at about 3:07 p.m., Gonzales said.

 On March 7, Gonzales said investigators found a gray Air Force sweatshirt about 1.25 miles east of the house.
 No blood was detected, though “additional analysis is pending,” she said.